tapdata/idaas/README.md

 Interested yet?
 Follow this document to [Get Started](docs/quick-start.md)

-## Use Cases
+## When to Use

-When and Where iDaaS can be used?
+When iDaaS can be used?

 - Real time heterogenous database replication
 - Build a real time Data as a Service platform